chrisdail/talk-wip/slides.md

 2. Review Code.
 If your team has none, review another team's code

+3. Re-review your own code

-3. Review tech specs
+4. Review tech specs

-4. Check tickets needing testing in dev/prod
+5. Check tickets needing testing in dev/prod

-5. Check recent monitors and test failures
+6. Check recent monitors and test failures

-6. Test some recent things on dev/prod related to team work
+7. Test some recent things on dev/prod related to team work

-7. ...
+8. ...

 ---